 Belarus’s Lukashenko tried to use migrants as a weapon.
-It’s now turned against him.
+That’s now turned against him.

 On Tuesday, migrants pelted Polish border guards with stones, shoes and other objects, while Polish border guards fired back with water cannons.
 Belarusian state TV aired live coverage with a banner: “Polish fascists.”

 “This is not normal, of course.
-This is a very volatile, very inflammable situation,” said Artyom Shraibman, founder of Sense Analytics and a Belaus analyst with the Carnegie Moscow Center think tank.
+This is a very volatile, very inflammable situation,” said Artyom Shraibman, founder of Sense Analytics and a Belarus analyst with the Carnegie Moscow Center think tank.

-Lukashenko — in power since 1994 but denied recognition in European capitals after widely suspected fraud in elections last year — has been denounced by E.U. leaders and allies for opening a “hybrid attack” using vulnerable people and their dreams of reaching the European Union.
+Lukashenko — in power since 1994 but denied recognition in European capitals after widely suspected fraud in elections last year — has been denounced by E.U. leaders and allies for opening a “hybrid attack,” using vulnerable people and their dreams of reaching the European Union.

-His main targets, Poland and Lithuania, sheltered Belarusian opposition figures, activists and journalists who fled Lukashenko’s crackdowns on protesters after the 2020 presidential election which was rejected by Europe and the United States as fraudulent.
+His main targets, Poland and Lithuania, sheltered Belarusian opposition figures, activists and journalists who fled Lukashenko’s crackdowns on protesters after the 2020 presidential election.

-The Europe Union has imposed four rounds of sanctions since October 2020 over the election tumult and other abuses, including the forced landing of a Ryanair plane in May to arrest a journalist.
+The E.U. has imposed four rounds of sanctions since October 2020 over the election tumult and other abuses, including the forced landing of a Ryanair plane in May to arrest a journalist.

-The European Union Monday agreed to impose a fifth round of sanctions targeting individuals, agencies and airlines involved luring the migrants to Belarus.
+On Monday, the E.U. agreed to impose a fifth round of sanctions targeting individuals, agencies and airlines involved in luring the migrants to Belarus.

 “In the end, if you compare this situation to where we were before the crisis, Belarus suffers as a regime and a country.
 The Lukashenko regime has got new sanctions.
 It got new problems with its reputation,” Shraibman added.

-The German readout of Merkel’s call to Lukashenko said she expressed concern over the humanitarian situation with migrants.
+The German readout of Merkel’s call with Lukashenko said she expressed concern over the humanitarian situation with migrants.
 It noted that she called him “Mr. Lukashenko,” pointedly omitting the title of president.

 But that didn’t stop Lukashenko and his state propagandists from claiming victory Tuesday in their strange parallel universe.

-State TV anchor Grigory Azaryonok, was triumphant: “So what do you say now, little Europe?
+State TV anchor Grigory Azaryonok was triumphant: “So what do you say now, little Europe?
 Small but proud Belarus has cut you to pieces.
 Now everything goes by Lukashenko’s rules, according to his will.”

 At center of Europe’s migrant crisis, tales of how Belarus clears the way — and punishes ‘pawns’ sent back

 But judging by the comments of Estonian Foreign Minister Eva-Maria Liimets, Lukashenko did not get what he wanted in his 50-minute conversation with Merkel.
-Liimets told Estonian television on Wednesday that Lukashenko had demanded that Europe recognize him as president and lift sanctions.
+Liimets told Estonian television Tuesday that Lukashenko had demanded that Europe recognize him as president and lift sanctions.

-“Where is the victory here? said Shraibman.
+“Where is the victory here?” said Shraibman.
 “You’re not being recognized as the legitimate president.
-You’re being recognized as a leader who is able to create problems and then fix them.”
+You’re being recognized as a leader who is able to create problems and then fix them.

 “That is why I don’t perceive this to be a diplomatic breakthrough,” he added.
-“It‘s just a matter of hostage relief in a way: You discuss it with whoever controls the hostages, and Lukashenko definitely controls these people’s destinies.”
+“It‘s just a matter of hostage relief, in a way: You discuss it with whoever controls the hostages, and Lukashenko definitely controls these people’s destinies.”

 It all comes amid a volatile regional backdrop with Russia, Belarus’s main ally, raising alarms in the West.

-Russian forces have build up their presence in southern Russia near Ukraine and Belarus.
-Secretary of State Antony Blinken last week warned Russia against the “serious mistake” of possibly moving into Ukraine, where government forces have battled Russian-backed separatists since 2014, following Russia’s annexation of the Crimean peninsula.
+Russian forces have built up their presence in southern Russia near Ukraine and Belarus.
+Secretary of State Antony Blinken last week warned Russia against the “serious mistake” of possibly moving into Ukraine, where government forces have battled Russian-backed separatists since 2014, following Russia’s annexation of the Crimean Peninsula.

 “Russia doesn’t pose a threat to anyone,” Kremlin spokesman Dmitry Peskov responded to Blinken.